About the history of the Corpus Judaeo-Hellenisticum

 The CJH in the GDR (1951-1989)

-In 1951, the appointment of Herbert Preisker (1888-1952), a proven specialist in Hellenism from Jena (since 1947) to Halle, was hoped to bring new impetus to the CJH project, of which Preisker became director.
-Herbert Preisker died on Christmas Eve 1952 and the position in Halle was once again vacant.
+In 1951, the appointment of Herbert Preisker (1888–1952), a distinguished specialist in Hellenistic studies, from Jena (where he had been since 1947) to Halle was expected to provide new impetus for the CJH project, of which Preisker became director.
+However, Preisker died on Christmas Eve 1952, leaving the position in Halle vacant once again.
+On November 16, 1953, less than a year later, Anton Fridrichsen also passed away, having been largely incapacitated by severe illness since 1949.
+He was succeeded by Harald Riesenfeld (1913–2008).

 The publication of the Corpus Pagano-Hellenisticum as the “New Wettstein